gatech-csl/jes/working-on-jes/launching-jes.md

 If you need to define system properties or otherwise customize Java, you can provide additional options to pass to Java using the `JES_JAVA_OPTIONS` environment variable.

+If you want an easy way to set these environment variables for JES without having to deal with your system configuration, you can create a `JESEnvironment.sh` or `JESEnvironment.bat` file, that sets environment variables.
+This file lives in the same directory as `JESConfig.properties`.

+On Linux or Mac, a `JESEnvironment.sh` file might look like:

+    JES_JAVA_HOME=/usr/lib/custom-java
+    JES_JAVA_MEMORY=-Xmx2048m

+On Windows, a `JESEnvironment.bat` file might look like:

+    set JES_JAVA_HOME=C:\Program Files\Super Java
+    set JES_JAVA_MEMORY=-Xmx2048m

 ## Debugging Options for JESstartup